mehmetakiferdem/gemstone-examples/README.md

 📦 devbox:examples> task clean build
 ```

-##### 7. Compile mcu project.
+##### 7. Compile MCU project.

-mcu project has examples that run in two R5F real-time cores and two C7x DSP cores.
+MCU project has examples that run in two R5F real-time cores and two C7x DSP cores.
 You don't need them if you are planning on running only Linux on your T3 Gemstone board.
-You need to fetch TI compilers and RTOS SDK if you want to compile mcu examples.
+You need to fetch TI compilers and RTOS SDK if you want to compile MCU examples.
 These tools take approximately 7GB of disk space.
-After the fetch operation is done, mcu project can be compiled like any other project.
+After the fetch operation is done, MCU project can be compiled like any other project.

 ```bash
 📦 devbox:examples> task fetch-ti